Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modes/sculpting/tools.rst

 Sculpting Tools
 ***************

-For *Grease Pencil* Sculpt modes each brush type is exposed as a tool, the brush can be changed in the Tool Settings.
+For Grease Pencil sculpt modes each brush type is exposed as a tool, the brush can be changed in the Tool Settings.
 See :doc:`Brush </grease_pencil/modes/sculpting/tool_settings/brush>` for more information.